 The following are some of the benefits James Monroe Scholars receive:

-- Every freshman Monroe Scholar is eligible to apply for a $1,000 grant to conduct a two-week research project during the summer after the freshman year.
+- Every first-year Monroe Scholar is eligible to apply for a $1,000 grant to conduct a three-week research project during the summer after the first year.
 These competitive grants are restricted to Monroe Scholars and fund projects that build on themes or concepts encountered in their courses.
 About 50 of these grants are awarded each year.

 - All high school seniors who are designated Monroe Scholars are invited to attend a spring Monroe Weekend, where they get to attend